Gkcloud5/Better-future/Learning/Network/02-Internet/03-TCP and IP/TCP and IP Model in network.md

 * When one application layer protocol wants to communicate with another application layer, it forwards its data to the transport layer.

 ##### 2. Transport layer:
+* It is responsible for maintaining end-to-end communication across the network
+* TCP handles communications between hosts and provides
+	* Flow control
+	* multiplexing
+	* reliability.

+##### 3. Network layer:
+* It also called internet layer, deals with packets and connects independent networks to transport the packets across network boundaries.
 *